From local managerial proximity to International conviviality

 • Transformation digitale : conduite du changement et montée en compétence des équipes.

 Basée à Toulouse, vous pouvez me contacter au préalable par email.
 Je suis disponible le weekend ou le soir en semaine.
-See the other publication of the author
+See the author's other publication

 No comment